Is Germany that green?

 A troublesome federal organization

-This is how Germany got pinned on the Frankfurt airport expansion project, implemented by the government of the Land of Hesse.
-It provided indeed for the creation of a new landing strip passing just above a chemical industrial site… The Commission had also signaled its exasperation as for the application of the directive on the natural reserves.
-In 2004, four Länder, Brandenburg, Rhineland-Palatinate, Saarland and Saxony-Anhalt, had still not transposed the directive, the deadline for which was set in… 1994.
+This is how Germany was pinned on the Frankfurt airport expansion project, a project implemented by the government of the Land of Hesse.
+It provided for the creation of a new airstrip passing just above a chemical industrial site ...
+The Commission had also expressed its exasperation over the application of the directive on nature reserves.
+In 2004, four Länder, Brandenburg, Rhineland-Palatinate, Saarland and Saxony-Anhalt, had still not transposed the directive, the deadline of which had been set in… 1994.

 But for Rüdiger Rosenthal, the main problem of this political organization lies in the primacy of private interests over the common interest: "Take the example of transport policy.
 The Länder submit to the federal government a list of projects they wish to see happen.
 However, the local clientele, like the construction companies, are putting pressure on the Länder and will influence the development of this list, and this, in a rather negative way for the environment, as one can imagine ".